Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Introduction

-Thus, manual and automatic fact-checking will likely co-exist in the near future, and they will benefit from each other as automatic methods are trained on data that human fact-checkers produce, while human fact-checkers can be assisted by automatic tools.
+Manual and automatic fact-checking can benefit from each other as automatic methods are trained on data that human fact-checkers produce, while human fact-checkers can be assisted by automatic tools.
 A middle ground between manual and automatic fact-checking is to verify an input claim by finding a previously fact-checked claim that allows us to make a true/false judgment on the veracity of the input claim.
 This is the problem we will explore below.

 Previous work has approached the problem at the sentence level: given an input \emph{sentence/tweet}, produce a ranked list of relevant previously fact-checked claims that can verify it \cite{shaar-etal-2020-known}.
-However, here we target a more challenging reformulation at the \emph{document} level, where the system needs to prioritize the sentences to bring to the user's attention, by producing an appropriate ranking.
-For example, a US presidential debate has 1,300 sentences on average, but only a small fraction of them would be verifiable using previously fact-checked claims.
+However, this formulation does not factor in whether the factuality of the input \emph{sentence/tweet} can be determined using the database of previously fact-checked claims, as it is formulated as a ranking task.
+For example, in a US presidential debate that has 1,300 sentences on average, only a small fraction would be verifiable using previously fact-checked claims from \politifact.
+Therefore, we target a more challenging reformulation at the \emph{document} level, where the system needs to prioritize which sentences are most likely to be verifiable using the database of previously fact-checked claims.
+This is still a ranking formulation, but here we rank the sentences in the input document (by verifiability using the database of claims), as opposed to ranking database claims for one input sentence (by similarity with respect to that sentence).

 In our problem formulation, given an input \emph{document}, the system needs to detect all sentences that contain a claim that can be verified by a previously fact-checked claim (from a given database of such claims).
 The output is a re-ranked list of the document sentences, so that those that can be verified are ranked as high as possible, as illustrated in Figure~\ref{fig:system_pipeline}.
-The system could optionally further provide a corresponding claim (or a list of claims) from the database as evidence.
-Note that we are interested in returning claims that would not just be relevant when fact-checking the claims in the input sentence, but such that would be enough to decide on its factuality.
+The system could optionally further provide a corresponding fact-checked claim (or a list of such claims) from the database as evidence.
+Note that we are interested in returning claims that would not just be relevant when fact-checking the claims in the input sentence, but also would be enough to decide on a verdict for its factuality.